-Along with these online curriculums, you will have a teacher that will be meeting with your child to assess his progress in the standards of each course area.
-The teacher will also be conducting skill based classes through Bb Collaborate to better meet the needs of the students that we are serving.
-Your teacher and SLA is a great contact for any questions on this as the year progresses.
+Along with these online curriculums, you will have a teacher that will be meeting with your child to assess his progress in the standards to identify skills mastery and areas of growth.
+You child will be formatively assessed to give your teacher a snapshot of academic progression throughout the school year Your teacher and SLA are great contacts for any questions on this as the year progresses.